sezzle/sezzle-merchant-resources/Widgets/2-FAQs.md

 The official turnaround time for widget implementation or update requests is within 1 week.
 However most requests are completed within 1-2 business days.

 ## Can I test the widget on my staging site before publishing it on my live storefront?
 Yes, you can test the widget on your staging site before publishing it on your live storefront using the local config and widget script.
 If there is a config on the server for your live storefront, it will need to be added locally to the live theme and removed from the server before you begin testing on the unpublished theme.
+If you need assistance with this process, set up Sezzle as an admin user, or reach out to Sezzle to request <a href="https://help.shopify.com/en/partners/dashboard/managing-stores/request-access" target="_blank">Collaborator access</a> (Shopify only).

 ## I change my theme frequently - can I have full control of the widget integration to prevent downtime?
 When the theme is changed, the Sezzle widget script will need to be re-added to the applicable files in the new theme.
 The config will also need to be updated to correspond to the new theme.
 If the config is on the Sezzle widget-server, it can be updated any time upon request or through the Chrome Extension.
 If the config is local, it will need to be copied to the new theme above the widget script and, at minimum, the `targetXPath` updated.
 Please note, if there is a config on the server, any local config will be disregarded.